 Treats all moral patients in accordance to their distinct needs.

-At the same time, our political aims don’t transition seamlessly into our ethical aims.
-There is a reason why political philosophy is little more than a synonym for moral philosophy.
-Any relationship between the two must be a sinuous one.
-Politics has to do with civilizational strategy, which may ultimately (indirectly) lend a helping hand to ethical know-how.
+At the same time, athletic competitions start to seem insignificant when compared to competing political [distributive] theories.
+And at the same-same time, it's also crucial to acknowledge that our political aims don’t transition seamlessly into our ethical aims.
+There is a reason for why political philosophy is little more than a synonym for moral philosophy.
+A relationship between the two should no doubt exist, but this relationship must be a sinuous one.
+Legality has to do with civilizational strategy, which may ultimately (indirectly) lend a helping hand to ethical know-how.
 That's the goal, anyway.
 As such, every policy comes with teleological constraints, provided that politics ought to compliment ethics when all is said and done, which I believe should be the case.